fido-device-onboard/pri-fidoiot/README.md

 FDO includes a Rendezvous Bypass mechanism that is useful for IOT deployments that are not dependent on a particular network structure or ownership.

-In such cases, a FDO device may elect to bypass the FDO Rendezvous Server mechanism and use the local mechanism instead.
+In such cases, an FDO device may elect to bypass the FDO Rendezvous Server mechanism and use the local mechanism instead.
 Since the TO2 provides full authentication and authorization of the Device to the Owner, there is no change in the security posture of FDO.

 To enable Rendezvous Bypass

 - Update the RVInfo blob with `rvbypass` flag and owner address using the API `POST /api/v1/rvinfo` with `http://<owner-ip:port>?rvbypass=&ipaddress=<owner-ip>&ownerport=<port>` as body.

 - Setting the `rvbypass` flag in RVblob, causes the TO1 protocol to be skipped, and a TO2 connection